Chart Color Schemes

 Lilyfield - Rozelle demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Lilyfield-Rozelle is significantly higher than national and state averages.
-As of 2016, 55.4% of residents aged 15 years and over held university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees were the most common at 34.3%, followed by postgraduate qualifications at 16.6% and graduate diplomas at 4.5%.
-Vocational pathways accounted for 21.5% of qualifications, with advanced diplomas at 10.6% and certificates at 10.9%.
+Educational attainment in Lilyfield-Rozelle is notable with 55.4% of residents aged 15 and above holding university qualifications, surpassing the national average of 30.4% and the NSW average of 32.2%.
+This high educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 34.3%, followed by postgraduate qualifications at 16.6% and graduate diplomas at 4.5%.
+Vocational pathways account for 21.5% of qualifications among those aged 15 and above, with advanced diplomas at 10.6% and certificates at 10.9%.

-Educational participation was notably high, with 27.5% of residents enrolled in formal education as of 2016.
-This included 9.2% in primary education, 6.6% in secondary education, and 6.0% pursuing tertiary education.
+Educational participation is high, with 27.5% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 6.6% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education